Looking for some of the best things to do in Banff in the summer?

 Beavertails is a unique Canadian pastry shop that makes fried dough pastries that are shaped like a beaver’s tail.
 You can choose from sweet and savory toppings.

 25. Visit Jasper National Park

-There are a lot of amazing things to do in Jasper National Park like –
+There are a lot of amazing things to do in Jasper National Park –

-- Riding the Jasper Skytram for amazing views from the Whistler mountain.
+- Riding the Jasper Skytram for amazing views from Whistler Mountain.

 - Hike the Maligne Canyon and see the spectacular limestone canyon created by waterfalls.